 FEMA Dune Enhancement Project

-Construction Safety – Beach visitors are encouraged to exercise caution near areas of construction.
-Use extra care supervising children around the equipment on Ponte Vedra Beach.
+- Use extra care supervising children around the truck travel corridors on the beach for the project in Ponte Vedra Beach.

-Dune Plantings – Please stay off the newly constructed dunes in all project areas throughout the County.
-The freshly planted sea oats need time to grow and establish a strong root system.
-It is imperative that beachgoers stick to the designated dune crossing areas.
+Dune Preservation – Please stay off the remains of the newly constructed dunes in all project areas throughout the County as well as the healthy remaining dunes.
+It is imperative that beachgoers stick to the designated dune crossings areas.

-Current Work Zone – The area between Mickler's Landing and the 800 and 900 blocks of Ponte Vedra Boulevard is currently receiving sand.
+Current Work Zone – The area between Mickler's Landing and the 900 block of Ponte Vedra Boulevard is currently receiving sand.
 Sand Placement Progress Map

 The project will enhance the existing dunes on 11.5 miles of beaches by placing up to 480,000 cubic yards of sand and planting dune vegetation, as conditions allow.